luizvbo/s2cholar/README.md

 # s2cholar

-Semantic Scholar API client for paper and author.
+Client for the new Semantic Scholar API.

 We used the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) project to generate the initial version of this package, which was then